tus/tus-node-server/packages/s3-store/README.md

 #### `options.cache`

 An optional cache implementation.
-If not provided, the store will use an in-memory cache.
+If not provided, the store will use an in-memory cache (`MemoryConfigStore`).
-When running multiple instances of the server, you need to provide a cache implementation that is shared between all instances, alternatively, you can disable the cache by using the `NullCache` implementation.
+When running multiple instances of the server, you need to provide a cache implementation that is shared between all instances like the `RedisConfigStore`.

 ## Extensions